MicrosoftDocs/learn/learn-pr/student-evangelism/make-predictions-with-linear-regression/includes/02-regression-line.md

 ### Endnote

-Even though we won't establish the mathematical basis for the regression equation, we can see that it gives pretty good predictions when the scatter plot is football shaped.
+Even though we won't establish the mathematical basis for the regression equation, we can see that it gives good predictions when the scatter plot is football shaped.
 It is a surprising mathematical fact that no matter what the shape of the scatter plot, the same equation gives the "best" among all straight lines.
 That's the topic of the next